-How to use Schematic CAD Drawings for Cable Assemblies: Part 4
+How to use Schematic CAD for Harness Drawings and Cable Assemblies: Part 4

-Doing the cable assembly drawing in a Printed Board assembly
+Doing the cable assembly drawing in a Printed Board layout assembly

-Now that we have created the computer-aided design , it is time to lay them out in our design.
+Now that we have created the computer-aided design circuit, it is time to lay them out in our design.
 You will see that placing the part can easily be done in an orderly fashion.
-Initially, how I structured my multi-part , the face of the connector head will be placed first as seen in figure 1 below:
+Initially, how I structured my multi-part circuit, the face of the connector head will be placed first as seen in figure 1 below:

 Figure 1.
-The face of the connector head comes first from the .
+The face of the connector head comes first from the circuit.